anhkind/metaa/README.md

 # Metaa

-Add meta tags to your page with ease
+Metaa adds meta tags to your Rails application with ease.

 ## Installation